 After checkout, you will receive an email to setup your MOM CREWE username & password

-Within the MOM CREWE platform, you will have access to your plan and the unlocked content outlined above
+Within the MOM CREWE platform, you will have access to your plan and the unlocked content outlined above for nine months

 Access your MOM CREWE plan anytime, from any device!